adkinsd2261/Javlin-Waitlist-Clean/replit.md

 # Javlin.ai Waitlist Landing Page

 ## Overview
 This is a full-stack web application for Javlin.ai's waitlist landing page.
-The application features a premium, dark-themed design with a Next.js-style architecture using React, Express.js, and PostgreSQL for collecting waitlist signups for an AI co-founder platform.
+The application features a premium, dark-themed design with a Next.js-style architecture using React, Express.js, and PostgreSQL for collecting waitlist signups for an AI co-founder platform powered by Javlin's proprietary Memory Engine.

 ## System Architecture